Exploring Lake Havasu

-If you like four-wheeling, ATV-riding, dune buggy driving or riding a motorcycle, the BLM can accommodate your OHV recreational needs.
+If you like four-wheeling, ATV-riding, dune buggy driving or riding a motorcycle, the BLM can accommodate your OHV recreational desires.
 The Lake Havasu BLM territory includes hundreds of miles of roads and trails and two open areas.
-See the Notes at the end of this page for more information on these locations.
+See the notes at the end of this page for more information on these locations.

 Lake Havasu and the surrounding region is a recreational paradise offering abundant opportunities to explore, learn and relax.
 However you choose to spend your time at Lake Havasu, you will find the enchanting atmosphere and year-round sunshine fulfilling as well as memorable.